 Agile was founded by Seller in 2003 and provides innovative IT staffing solutions and IT consulting services ranging from legacy platforms to emerging technologies to a diversified client base across many industry verticals.
 Agile has a sophisticated recruiting and delivery engine and utilizes state-of-the-art technology to deliver top talent with a rapid time to market.
 Agile delivers CIO advisory services and IT project support resources in the areas of application architecture and delivery, enterprise operations, information lifecycle management and project management all with flexible delivery options.
 The staffing alternatives include the provision of contract IT professionals, contract-to-permanent and permanent placement in addition to providing IT solutions for project work including statement-of-work (SOW) engagements on a time-and-materials (T&M) basis.
-Agile's IT staffing solutions include providing professionals with expertise in the areas of net, share-point, enterprise resource planning (ERP), software engineering, database support (Microsoft SQL, Oracle, Sybase & Informix), legacy systems support, data analytics, cloud migration, big data, cyber-security, health IT, network and help-desk support and mobile applications.
+Agile's IT staffing solutions include providing professionals with expertise in the areas of .net, share-point, enterprise resource planning (ERP), software engineering, database support (Microsoft SQL, Oracle, Sybase & Informix), legacy systems support, data analytics, cloud migration, big data, cyber-security, health IT, network and help-desk support and mobile applications.

 Under the purchase method of accounting, the transaction was valued for accounting purposes at an estimated \$3,507,000, which was the estimated fair value of the consideration paid by the Company, after it was determined post closing that the net working capital was only approximately \$92,000.
-The estimate was based on the consideration paid of 120,192 shares of common stock valued based on the closing price on July 31, 2015 of \$7.20 per share and estimated cash of approximately \$2,642,000 paid based on terms of the agreement, after agreement on the closing net working capital.
+The estimate was based on the consideration paid of 120,192 shares of common stock valued based on the closing price on July 31, 2015 of \$7.20 per share and estimated cash of approximately \$2,642,000 paid based on terms of the agreement.

-The assets and liabilities of Agile will be recorded at their respective fair values as of the closing date of the Agile Agreement, and the following table summarizes these values based on the estimated balance sheet at August 1, 2015, the closing date as of October 12, 2015.
+The assets and liabilities of Agile are recorded at their respective fair values as of the closing date of the Agile Agreement, and the following table summarizes these values.
+This included approximately \$500,000 of contingent consideration management estimated at the date of closing would be paid.

-The intangibles will be recorded, based on the Company's estimate of fair value, consist primarily of customer lists with an estimated life of five to ten years and goodwill.
-Upon completion of an independent purchase price allocation and valuation, the allocation intangible assets will be adjusted accordingly.
+The intangibles were recorded, based on the estimated of fair value, which consist primarily of customer relationships with an estimated life of five to ten years and goodwill.

-(in Thousands)

-\$ 1, 571 Assets Purchased
+\$ 1,571 Assets Purchased

-1, 479 Liabilities Assumed
+1,479 Liabilities Assumed

 92 Net Assets Purchased

-3, 507 Purchase Price
+3,507 Purchase Price

-9 3, 415 Intangible Asset from Purchase
+\$ 3,415 Intangible Asset from Purchase